Cutting weight, proving naysayers wrong common to Bryce Rowley’s repertoire

 The 18-year-old varsity athlete and quarterback played an integral part in assisting the Bears to their heart-stopping 35-34 3A state championship win over The Classical Academy on May 15.

-But it’s the proceeding ride that got Rowley to where he is today that’s most notable.
+But it’s the preceding ride that got Rowley to where he is today that’s most notable.

 Born in Michigan, Rowley, whose father, Gary, is an oil-field worker, moved often.
 Right before first grade, Rowley’s family moved to Rifle, where he’d attend elementary school.
 Then, right before fourth grade, the Rowleys moved to Ohio.